ThaiNhung/API_Playwright_Demo/README.md

 ##### IN the Intellij
 - Open the Intellij use TestNG to run Test Case
-- Open get/ post/ put/ delete folder, run API request by click on button Run Test
+- Open get folder, run API request on demoClass.java
+  + by click on button Run Test to run class or run any method inside class
 + To debug, Set breakpoints in the code then Select the debug options to debug code
++ Output: After running successfully, go to the folder named target/Out-put then check the report file using the TestNG sample